Randomization API Testing of Filter Handler in Postman

 5. Run filter handler with randomized parameters

-A part of randomized parameters will get from environment variables, the other part we will calculate in precondition script.
-For boolean and integer parameters we are lucky to use Dynamic variables instead of writing our own code:
+Part of the randomized parameters will get from environment variables and the other part we will calculate in the precondition script.
+For boolean and integer parameters, we are lucky to use Dynamic variables instead of writing our own code:

-To randomize parameters we can just take a random item from array which get from environment variable:
+To randomize parameters, we can just take a random item from the array which gets from the environment variable:

 let preconditionItemFromArray = preconditionArray => {